couchbaselabs/CouchChat-iOS/push-notifications/README.md

 0. Install node.js if you don’t have it already.
 1. Register an account with [Urban Airship](http://urbanairship.com), if you don’t already have one.
 2. Configure your copy of the chat app project for push notifications, following the steps in the [Urban Airship docs](http://docs.urbanairship.com/build/ios.html#setting-up-urban-airship).
+Note: if things don't work the first time, run the Apple certificate generation process again.
+Even if you did everything right the first time.
 3. If you want to test notifications, try launching the iOS app (on a real device, not a simulator) and using the Urban Airship web console to send a notification to it.
 4. Edit `config.js` in this directory and fill in your Urban Airship account credentials.
 5. Start a Sync Gateway with the configuration in the `sync-gateway-config.json` file in this directory.
 You’ll need to use a Couchbase Server database (sorry, it doesn’t currently work with Walrus.)